 You object to the Settlement when you wish to remain a Class Member, but object to the Settlement or some aspect of the Settlement.
-An objection allows your views to be heard in Court however an objection still allows you to participate in the Settlement, if it is approved.
+An objection allows your views to be heard in Court however an objection still allows you to participate in the Settlement.

-In contrast, excluding yourself from the proposed Settlement means that you are no longer part of the proposed Settlement and don't want the Settlement to apply to you even if the Court finally approves it.
+In contrast, excluding yourself from the proposed Settlement means that you are no longer part of the proposed Settlement and don't want the Settlement to apply to you.
 Once excluded from the proposed Settlement, you lose any right to receive a cash payment from the Settlement or to object to any aspect of the Settlement because the case no longer affects you.

 |11.||If I exclude myself, can I get anything from this Settlement?|

 If you submitted a timely and valid request for exclusion, you will not be bound by the Settlement, and you will not be eligible to receive any payment out of the Net Settlement Fund.
 You should note that pursuant to the recent U.S. Supreme Court decision in California Public Employees Retirement System v.
 ANZ Securities, Inc., 137 S. Ct.
 811 (2017), if you exclude yourself from the Settlement Class, certain claims you may have against Defendants relating to your purchases of Petrobras securities, including debt securities issued by PifCo and/or PGF, during the Class Period may be time-barred and you may be unable to recover on those claims.

 |12.||I already requested exclusion following the 2016 Notice of Pendency.
 Do I have to file an exclusion again?|

 Yes.
 If you requested exclusion is response to the previously mailed Notice of Pendency of Class Action dated May 9, 2016, you are included in this Settlement, and you must have requested exclusion again pursuant to this Notice if you did not want to be included in the Settlement Class.

 |13.||How can I obtain a Request for Exclusion Form?|